 The Svalbard Global Seed Vault

-The Seed Vault contains samples of more than 850,000 different crop types, originally collected in 233 countries.
-It is this diversity that will allow and
+The Seed Vault contains samples of more than 1,350,000 different crop types, collected originally from virtually every country in the world.
+It is this diversity that will allow and facilitate agriculture's adaptation to climate change and its increasing productivity.

 Former UN Secretary General Ban Ki-moon describes the Seed Vault an "inspirational symbol of peace and food security for the entire humanity."